XPilot/ByteArray.js/README.md

 **As of 8 April, xByteArray now supports raw writing and reading bytes.
 You can find it in RawByteArray, which is still under development.**

+**As of 9 April, I added an advanced example of a serializer to write raw data. rawByteArray is currently still in development and almost finished.
+The current status: little-endian int & little-endian uint to be done.**

 - Properties
 - Standalone methods
 - Reading methods